polynaut/daz-studio-dth-scripts/README.md

 ## DTH Workflow

+The script `dthWorkflow.dsa` is the main entry point.

 ## Script `fullBodyMorphAnim`

 This script can add keyframes to your timeline with a specific set of morphs that can be applied for DTH `Full Body Morphs (FBM)` category.
 It will automatically zero out all morphs on all involved frames and thus will always create an extra frame at the end where everything is zeroed out again.